-The CC is the key oversight committee for credit risk.
-It supports the CEO and BRMC in managing the Group's overall credit risk exposures and serves as an executive forum for discussions on all credit-related matters.
+The Credit Committee (CC) supports the CEO and BRMC in managing the Group's overall credit risk exposures and serves as an executive forum for discussions on all credit-related matters.
 The CC also reviews and assesses the Group's credit portfolios and credit risk profiles.

 The Country and Credit Risk Management Division develops Group-wide credit policies and guidelines and facilitates business development within a framework that results in prudent, consistent and efficient credit risk management.
-It is responsible for the reporting, analysis and management of all elements of credit risk to the CC and the BRMC.
+It is responsible for the reporting, analysis and management of credit risk to the CC and the BRMC.
 The comprehensive credit risk reports cover business segments at the overall portfolio level by various dimensions including industry, product, country and banking subsidiaries.